mruiter/com.neo/README.md

 ## Change Log:

 ### v 2.0.21
-Added support for Doorsensor RU and NZ region.
+Added support for Doorsensor RU and NZ region / Added support for PIRv1 RU region.

 ### v 2.0.20
 Added German Translation to the app.
 Minimum homey firmware 2.0.5 - Time for all to update and dump V1 series.